 Edinburgh Castle was home to kings and queens for many centuries.
 Queen Margaret (who was anointed a saint) died here in 1093.
 The chapel built in her honor by her son, King David I, is Edinburgh’s oldest building.
 St Margaret’s Chapel still hosts weddings and christenings today.

 The Great Hall, completed in 1511 for King James IV, hosted grand banquets and state events.
 But the King had little time to enjoy his new addition.
 James IV died at the Battle of Flodden in 1513, fighting English forces sent by his brother-in-law, King Henry VIII of England.

 Entering the Royal Palace are the gilded initials MAH – for the infamous and romanticized Mary Queen of Scots and her second husband Henry Stewart, Lord Darnley.
 Mary gave birth to James VI in the Royal Palace in 1566.
 He became King of Scotland at 13 months old and united the crowns of Scotland and England in 1603.

-Edinburgh Castle has a long history with a cast of characters that is astounding.
-We will follow the “tour” with even more details of the rich, and at times violent and tragic history the castle characters tell.
+Edinburgh Castle has a long history with an astounding cast of characters.
+We will follow the “tour” with even more details of the rich and, at times, violent and tragic history the castle characters tell.

 A Military Garrison

 Following the ‘Union of the Crowns’ of 1603, Edinburgh Castle was rarely visited by the reigning monarch.
 After the 1650s, it became a significant military base and remains one to this day.
 Defenses were rebuilt and enhanced due to the Jacobite Risings of 1689–1746.
 New gun batteries such as Dury’s Battery were constructed, and new barracks were added to house the many soldiers and officers.